fluxcd/source-controller/docs/spec/v1alpha1/gitrepositories.md

 	// +optional
 	Conditions []SourceCondition `json:"conditions,omitempty"`

-	// LastUpdateTime is the timestamp corresponding to the last status
+	// URL is the download link for the artifact output of the last repository sync.
-	// change of this repository.
 	// +optional
-	LastUpdateTime *metav1.Time `json:"lastUpdateTime,omitempty"`
+	URL string `json:"url,omitempty"`

-	// Path to the artifact output of the last repository sync.
+	// Artifact represents the output of the last successful repository sync.
 	// +optional
-	Artifact string `json:"artifacts,omitempty"`
+	Artifact *Artifact `json:"artifact,omitempty"`
 }
 ```